sc-ventures/cloudbreak-documentation/docs/cb-db.md

-## Manage Cloudbreak Database
+## Configuring External Cloudbreak Database

 By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup and so on.
-For a production Cloudbreak deployment, we suggest that you [configure an external database](#configure-an-external-database-for-cloudbreak).
+For a production Cloudbreak deployment, we suggest that you configure an external database.

-*External Database Support Matrix*
+**External Database Support Matrix**

 An embedded PostgreSQL 9.6.1 database is used by Cloudbreak by default.
 If you would like to use an external database for Cloudbreak, you may use the following supported database types and versions: